DaveWhiteh/stock-it/README.md

 + I want the user to be able to see only there stock lists when they are logged in
 + I want to create a website that looks aesthetically pleasing on any device
 + I want the user to experience a smooth and easy process when creating, editing or deleting both locations and stock lists

+### **Strategy**

+**Site Goals**

+This project is based around creating a fully functional website that allows users to manipulate data records, utilising HTML, CSS, Javascript, Python, Flask and mongoDB.

+The main goal of the website is to allow users to create stock lists, that only they can see once they register for an account.
+They will need to be able to create, read, update and delete (CRUD functionality) both locations and stock lists.
+The website will need to be of a professional outlay with an attractive design that is both modern and simple to navigate.
+The site will need to be fully responsive allowing for the site to look great on all devices.